 It’s not surprising that the world’s workforce is becoming more mobile.
 “People joining the workforce now have a different mindset from the past,” says Andrew Brushfield, Director, Victoria and Western Australia at Robert Half.
 “People are looking for experiences and growth, and the need for stability is not so ingrained.”

 Usually, the slow moving juggernaut of immigration bureaucracy (globally, not just in Australia) is tardy when it comes to keeping pace with today’s nimble footed employees.

-We look at the visa limitations for remote work (defined in this piece as a situation in which an employee works mainly from home and communicates with the company by email and telephone) for non-Citizens in Australia.
+We look at the visa limitations for remote work (defined in this piece as a situation in which an employee works mainly from home and communicates with an overseas employer by email and telephone) for non-Citizens in Australia.

 Employer sponsored visas

 Firstly, employer sponsored visas are for formal transfers of employees and not detailed in this article.
 If this is of interest to you, feel free to watch a fantastic video of our charismatic Partner Jordan Tew discuss this here.
 You can also refer to our dedicated page considering the various visa options here.

 For short term travel, the broader category of Visitor visas are generally the simplest visas to obtain to Australia.
 If you hold a passport from an ETA eligible or eVisitor eligible country, these visas can usually be granted in less than 1 day, and are valid for 12 months, have multi-entry facilities, and permit 3 month stay periods.
 Other passport holders can still apply for Visitor Subclass 600 visas, though they take more paper work and can be difficult to obtain as you must evidence that you are a “genuine temporary entrant”.

 All of these visas are granted with Condition 8101 which states that “the holder must not engage in work in Australia”.
 Work also defined broadly to mean an activity that, in Australia, normally attracts remuneration.